Dev-Orca/Dev-Orca/README.md

 ---

-*For a full list of experience, achievements, coursework, education and skills see my CV.* LINK CV HERE.
-CORECT
+*For a full list of experience, achievements, coursework, education and skills see my CV.* 📄 [Download my CV (PDF)](ChalagashviliCV.pdf)